 Melt a little butter in a frying pan over a medium high heat and add a couple of spoons of mixture per drop scone.

 Add some of the fruit to the top of the drop scone and then flip over.
-We used an OXO Pancake Turner for this as the drop scones were just the right size to fully slide onto the turner.
 When cooked both sides should be lightly browned.

 Repeat process with remaining mixture.